Galaxy Gas

-Galaxy Gas was an American company that produces flavored whipped-cream chargers and dispensers containing nitrous oxide.
-Founded in 2021, Galaxy Gas was based in Atlanta, Georgia.
+Galaxy Gas is an American company that produces flavored whipped-cream chargers and dispensers containing nitrous oxide.
+Founded in 2021, Galaxy Gas is based in Atlanta, Georgia.
 Despite identifying themselves as a culinary brand and their dispensers being advertised for culinary use such as whipping ingredients, Galaxy Gas gained notoriety through social media in 2024 due to their products being used as a recreational nitrous oxide inhalant, with the inhalation of their canisters gaining popularity as a TikTok trend; the platform has since blocked "Galaxy Gas" as a search result.
 The brand's name has become genericized in reference to nitrous oxide inhalants.

-Galaxy Gas, LLC was founded in 2021 by three brothers who ran Cloud 9, an American chain of smoke shops.
+Galaxy Gas, LLC was founded in 2021 by Khalil Amor, who ran Cloud 9, an American chain of smoke shops.

 Galaxy Gas canisters have been sold through major retailers including Walmart and Amazon, allowing for the product to be easily accessible to consumers regardless of their age.
 A delay in federal regulation of Galaxy Gas canisters has contributed to what many critics label an epidemic.
 The company has responded to the misuse of their dispensers through releasing statements warning consumers of the health risks resulted from misusing their product, additionally claiming that their products are solely intended for culinary use.
 In September 2024, Galaxy Gas paused sales of their whipped-cream chargers.